datacarpentry/semester-biology/exercises/Making-choices-1-Python.md

 10. `w` is greater than `x`, and `y` is greater than `z`
 11. `dna1` is longer than 5 bases, or `z` is less than `w` * `x`, or both
-12. The combined length of the two dna sequences is greater than or equal to 30
+12. The combined length of `dna1` and `dna2` is greater than or equal to 30
 13. (`w` + `x` + `y`) divided by the logarithm (base 10) of 100 is
     equal to 7.15
 14. The GC content (which is always a percentage) of `dna1` is not the